check-spelling/securedrop-docs/docs/firewall_opnsense.rst

 to ``https://<Admin Gateway IP>`` in the *Unsafe Browser* and log in to the ``root`` account using an OTP token and the passphrase you just set.

-Once you've logged in to the Web GUI, you are ready to continue configuring the firewall.
+Once you've logged into the Web GUI, you are ready to continue configuring the firewall.

 Connect Interfaces and Test